Posterior Analysis

 This will typically have a higher effective sample than the thinned sample consisting of every tenth drawn.
 But the gap might not be very large.
 To summarize, the only reason to thin a sample is to reduce memory requirements.

-If draws are anticorrelated, then thinning will increase correlation and reduce the overall effective sample size.
+If draws are anticorrelated, then thinning will increase correlation and further reduce the overall effective sample size.

 Back to top